sachinchoolur/lightGallery/site-astro/src/content/docs/hash-drivers.md

 ---
 title: 'Hash drivers'
-description: 'The hash plugin syncs deep links through the modern Navigation API where available, with an automatic History API fallback — same URLs everywhere.'
+description: 'The hash plugin syncs deep links through the modern Navigation API where available, with an automatic History API fallback, same URLs everywhere.'
-lead: 'Deep-link syncing rides the Navigation API where the browser has it — same URLs, cleaner history.'
+lead: 'Deep-link syncing rides the Navigation API where the browser has it, same URLs, cleaner history.'
 date: 2026-08-07T00:00:00.000Z
 draft: false
 images: []